oracle/pgql-lang/pages/pgql-1.1-spec.md

 ## Filtering of Groups (HAVING)

-The `HAVING` clause can be placed after a `GROUP BY` clause to filter out particular groups of solutions.
+The `HAVING` clause is an optional clause that can be placed after a `GROUP BY` clause to filter out particular groups of solutions.
 The syntactic structure is as follows:

 ```bash